Rui-San/LAPR2_2023_2024/docs/sprintA/us007/01.requirements-engineering/Readme.md

 **From the specifications document:**

+>Vehicles are needed to carry out the tasks assigned to the teams as well as to transport machines and equipment.
+This type of vehicle can be only for passengers or mixed, light or heavy, open box or closed vans or trucks.

-> Vehicle and Equipment Fleet Manager (VFM) – a person who manages the fleet
-> park, the machines, equipment and vehicles, ensuring their good condition and
-> assigning them to the tasks to be carried out.
+> Vehicle and Equipment Fleet Manager (VFM) – a person who manages the fleet park, the machines, equipment and vehicles, ensuring their good condition and assigning them to the tasks to be carried out.

 **From the client clarifications:**